blog posts

 Middle-click to paste

 in Linux gives you two caches (Clipboard) by default.
-One of these memories is the regular memory that you can use using the Cut, Copy, Paste options (shortcut keys Ctrl + X, Ctrl + C, Ctrl + V)
+One of these memories is the regular memory that you can use using the Cut, Copy, and Paste options (shortcut keys Ctrl + X, Ctrl + C, and Ctrl + V)

 Quick command